 Orbital

-An abstraction has the earth’s sphere, equator, and orbit.
+An abstraction has the earth’s equator, orbit, and the location of the visitor’s internet access.
 The earth is illuminated from the top so that ‘daylight is in the northern hemisphere’.
-The space station orbit pulses at 92 beats per minute, fading into the earth.
+The space station orbit pulses at 92 beats per minute.
 The axial tilt of the earth is a little akimbo.

 Notes